B2B eCommerce – All you need to know

 RH Amar – RH Amar did not have an online ordering facility for its customers prior to moving to TrueCommerce.
 When Covid-19 hit, the company’s digital transformation plans were accelerated and they subsequently chose the TrueCommerce B2B eCommerce platform.
 Following the launch of its online store for its B2B customers, RH Amar has benefitted from improved efficiency and customer service, whilst reducing its costs.

-Although there has been a significant shift towards B2B eCommerce, there are still a number of myths and misconceptions surrounding the industry.
+Although there has been a significant shift towards B2B eCommerce, there are still a number of B2B eCommerce misconceptions surrounding the industry.

 B2B customers don’t want to shop online